Howtodojo logo

 Now if we check MongoDB service status we will see that the service is enabled.

-Checking MongoDB Service
+## Checking MongoDB Service {#h-checking-mongodb-service}

-Beside using service or systemctl command, we can check MongoDB service status using several tools.
+Beside using `service` or `systemctl` command, we can check MongoDB service status using several tools.

-To check where MongoDB service listening to we can use netstat
+To check where MongoDB service listening to we can use `netstat`

 sudo netstat -naptu | grep 27017